ibm-s390-linux/s390-tools/rust/pvattest/README.md

 Verify an attestation response.
 Verify that a previously generated attestation measurement of an IBM Secure Execution guest is as expected.
 Only verify attestation requests in a trusted environment, such as your workstation.
-Input must contain the response as produced by ’pvattest perform’.
-The protection key must be the one that was used to create the request by ’pvattest create’.
+Input must contain the response as produced by 'pvattest perform'.
+The protection key must be the one that was used to create the request by 'pvattest create'.
 Shred the protection key after the verification.
-The header must be the IBM Secure Execution header of the image that was attested during ’pvattest perform’.
+The header must be the IBM Secure Execution header of the image that was attested during 'pvattest perform'.
 The verify command solely verifies that the Attestation measurement is correct.
 It does not check for the content of additional data or user data.
 See `pvattest check` for policy checks after you verified the Attestation measurement.
 ### Options

 `-i`, `--input <FILE>`